allemandi/cs50-final-project/README.md

 ## Executing the application

-I am aware of the below two methods for executing this application.
+I am aware of the below three methods for executing this application.

 Of course, there should be many other methods.
-The below two are intended for simplicity and for those familiar with the CS50 course.
+The below three are intended for simplicity and for those familiar with the CS50 course.

 ### CS50 IDE